 All staff who have contact with children and families will have supervisions which will provide them with support, coaching and training, promote the interests of children and allow for confidential discussions of sensitive issues.

-16. Monitoring Arrangements
+17. Monitoring Arrangements

 This policy will be reviewed annually by the Head of Safeguarding, Behaviour and Attendance.
-At every review, it will be approved by the Invictus Education Trust Board of Trustees.
+At every review, approval will be required from the Invictus Education Trust Board of Trustees.